Associate MEMBERS

 Role and mission:

-Co-director and postdoctoral research coordinator for the study that will result in the bookPrisons withLaurent Solini and Sylvain Ferez, Jennifer Yeghicheyan then became a temporary teaching and research assistant at the Santesih laboratory.
-She continues her work by co-directing, with Laurent Solini and Jean-Charles Basson, the project "From one care institution to another.
-An exploratory study of the institutional socialization of young people in the justice system," under the dual supervision of Cresco (Center for Research in Social Sciences, Body, and Sport – EA 4719) and Santesih.
+As co-director and postdoctoral research coordinator for the project that would result in the book*Prisons* withLaurent Solini and Sylvain Ferez, Jennifer Yeghicheyan subsequently served as a Temporary Teaching and Research Assistant at the Santesih laboratory.
+She continues her work by co-directing, with Laurent Solini and Jean-Charles Basson, the project “From One Care Institution to Another: An Exploratory Study of the Institutional Socialization of Youth in the Criminal Justice System,” under the joint supervision of Cresco (Center for Research in Social Sciences, Body, and Sport – EA 4719) and Santesih.

 University life (since 2016):

-- 2016–2018 Organizer of seminars for young researchers and research, Santesih, University of Montpellier
+- 2016–2018 Organizer of seminars for young researchers and research seminars, Santesih, University of Montpellier

-Elected representative of contract staff on the Scientific Education Department Council, University of Montpellier
+Elected as the representative for contract staff on the Council of the Department of Science and Education at the University of Montpellier

 Research topics:

-All of his work is based on ethnographic research.
-It focuses on institutional care that oscillates between security and support (social, educational), targeting populations described as both "dangerous" and "vulnerable."
+His work is all based on ethnographic research.
+It focuses on institutional care systems that balance security with support (social and educational), serving populations described as both “dangerous” and “vulnerable.”

-In her thesis, she focuses on the prison periphery: the reception of visitors to prisons by volunteers and service providers when they visit their loved ones in prison.
-She then analyzes the prison care process through a spatial lens.
-She continues to study the application of public security/support policies aimed at juvenile offenders.
+In her dissertation, she focuses on the prison periphery: the reception areas outside prisons where volunteers and service providers assist the families of inmates during visiting hours.
+She then analyzes prison management processes through a spatial lens.
+She continues to study the implementation of public policies—both security-oriented and support-oriented—targeted at juvenile offenders.

-Keywords:ethnography; vulnerabilities; institutions; caregivers; spatialities; youth in difficulty; volunteering; public policies
+Keywords:ethnography; vulnerabilities; institutions; family caregivers; spatialities; at-risk youth; volunteerism; public policy

 Peer-reviewed articles

-Yeghicheyan J., 2020, "A beehive!
-The uses of a roundabout as a detention center,"Champ pénal/Penal Field, prison architecture dossier, Milhaud O., Scheer D. (coord.).
+Yeghicheyan, J., 2020, “‘An anthill!’
+Uses of a roundabout in a detention center,”Champ pénal/Penal Field, special issue on prison architecture, edited by Milhaud, O., and Scheer, D.

 Thesis

-Yeghicheyan J., 2015,Welcoming and Containing:"Families" Between Volunteering and the Market.
-Investigation of a Prison Periphery, Thesis for the degree of Doctor of Ethnology at Paul-Valéry University, Montpellier 3.
+Yeghicheyan, J., 2015,Welcoming and Containing:“Families” Between Volunteering and the Market.
+A Study of a Prison Suburb, Dissertation submitted in partial fulfillment of the requirements for the degree of Doctor of Ethnology at Paul-Valéry University, Montpellier 3.

-Highest honors with unanimous congratulations from the jury
+Summa Cum Laude, with unanimous honors from the jury

 Jury:

-– Vincent Dubois (jury president and rapporteur), Professor, University of Strasbourg
+– Vincent Dubois (Chair of the Jury and Rapporteur), Professor, University of Strasbourg

-– Geneviève Zoïa (rapporteur), Professor, Montpellier 2 University
+– Geneviève Zoïa (rapporteur), Professor, University of Montpellier 2

-– Arnauld Chandivert, Senior Lecturer, Montpellier 3 University
+– Arnauld Chandivert, Associate Professor, University of Montpellier 3

-– Didier Fassin, Director of Studies, EHESS Paris/Professor of Social Sciences, Institute for Advanced Study, Princeton
+– Didier Fassin, Director of Studies, EHESS Paris / Professor of Social Sciences, Institute of Advanced Studies, Princeton

-– Corinne Rostaing, Senior Lecturer, University of Lyon 2
+– Corinne Rostaing, Associate Professor (HDR), University of Lyon 2

-– Caroline Touraut, Doctor of Sociology, Research Officer at the Prison Administration Department and Associate Researcher at ISP Cachan
+– Caroline Touraut, Ph.D. in Sociology, Research Officer at the Directorate of Penitentiary Administration and Research Associate at the ISP Cachan

-2018–2016: Assistant Professor in Social Sciences, full-time, University of Montpellier
+2018–2016: Assistant Professor in the Social Sciences, full-time, University of Montpellier

-384 hours of tutorials, including 20 hours of lectures.
-Bachelor's and Master's students
+384 hours of tutorials, including 20 hours of seminars.
+Bachelor’s and Master’s students

-Supervision of theses for Master's 1 and 2 PESAP (Prevention, Health Education, Physical Activity) and Master's 1 MSTS (Sports Tourism Services Management)
+Supervision of theses for the PESAP (Prevention, Health Education, Physical Activity) Master’s 1 and 2 programs and the MSTS (Sports Tourism Services Management) Master’s 1 program

-2011–2014: Teaching and temporary work as part of a doctoral contract, Paul-Valéry University, Montpellier 3
+2011–2014: Teaching duties and part-time work as part of a doctoral contract, Paul-Valéry University, Montpellier 3

 164 hours of tutorials, including 72 hours of seminars.
-Bachelor's degree students
+Undergraduate students